rgdigital/Veeva-Presentation-Builder/README.md

 #### `gulp` - default task
 This will open a browser window with a preview of the project.
 All the HTML, CSS, and JS files (apart from libraries) are being watched, so any changes you make will trigger a browser refresh to reflect the changes.

+#### `gulp thumbnails` - Generate thumbnails
+This task will run a local server in the background, then take pictures of the slides and place the thumbnails in each slides folder in `/dist`.

 <!--